 Human rights are natural rights that belong to all human beings, regardless of their nationality, gender, colour, religion, language or other status.
 Human rights are expressed and guaranteed by agreements, general principles and other forms of international law.
 They have not only rights but also duties.
 States assume responsibilities and undertake to comply with international law and to respect, protect and ensure human rights.
 The obligation to respect means that states must refrain from interfering with human rights.
-The obligation to protect means that states must protect an individual or group from human rights violations.
-The obligation to ensure means that the state must create the necessary conditions for the enjoyment of all human rights.
-The fundamental human rights and freedoms are enshrined in Section II of the Constitution of the Republic of Lithuania, and include the right to life, the inviolability of the person, the inviolability of the private life of the person, the inviolability of the property, the inviolability of the home, the right to freedom of religion, and the equality of all persons with the law, the courts and other state institutions (Constitution of the Republic of Lithuania, 1992).
+The obligation to protect means that states must refrain from interfering with human rights.
+The obligation to ensure means that states must create the necessary conditions for the enjoyment of all human rights.
+The fundamental human rights and freedoms are enshrined in Section II of the Constitution of the Republic of Lithuania, and include the right to life, the inviolability of the person, the inviolability of the property, the inviolability of the home, the right to freedom of religion, and the equality of all persons with the law, the courts and other state institutions (Constitution of the Republic of Lithuania, 1992).
 The most important other legal acts are the main legal acts of the European Union, the documents adopted within the framework of the United Nations (UN) and the legal acts in force in the Republic of Lithuania which protect human rights.